Some Finite Sample Properties of the Sign Test: Results

 \subsection{Unbiasedness of the Sign Test}

 In this subsection, we show that the sign test is unbiased against two-sided alternatives in finite sample.
-Our result implies that the approximate sign test is asymptotically unbiased. \begin{assumption} Let $\{Y_i\}_{i=1}^q$ be independent, not necessarily identical random variables that are symmetric around the common mean $\mu$. \end{assumption}
+Our result implies that the approximate sign test is asymptotically unbiased. \begin{assumption} Let $\{Y_i\}_{i=1}^q$ be independent, not necessarily identical random variables with median $\mu$. \end{assumption} It is well known that the sign test (and randomization tests more generally) has exact $p$-values in finite sample: \begin{theorem}[\citealt{hoeffding1952}] Given assumption \ref{assumption--independence}, suppose $\mu = \mu_0$.
+Then $E_{\mu_0}[\phi_n(Y)] = \alpha$. \end{theorem}